Publisher: Taito (1989)

 Publisher: Codemasters (1991)

-Last and probably least, there's Tennis which features some extremely unattractive, flabby players.
-The gameplay is equally unappealing, considering you can't serve the ball in bounds!
 My friend Scott noted that the best strategy is to set the controller down and sip your beer while watching your opponent double-fault time after time until you eventually win the match.
-In the final analysis Quattro Sports proves that four sports aren't necessarily better than one, especially when they're all as half-baked as this set. © Copyright 2011 The Video Game Critic.
+Quattro Sports is proof that four games aren't necessarily better than one, especially when they're as half-baked as this collection.
+Note: This cartridge only works with the Aladdin "deck enhancer".
+Also, I could only get it to work with a top-loading NES and a really old TV. © Copyright 2013 The Video Game Critic.

 Publisher: Rare (1987)